Tools 4 Schools Program

-1) Complete Classrooms: SchoolBOX works with the Ministry of Education, Municipal governments, community volunteers, international volunteers, and other organisations to build complete classrooms for communities in need.
-SchoolBOX is involved in every aspect of the construction, from prospecting and working with the ministry of education on paperwork, to the actual physical labour involved in construction.
-Our construction team is always building so visit our projects page to learn more about what’s under construction today!
+1) Complete Classrooms: SchoolBOX works with the Ministry of Education, municipal governments, community volunteers, international volunteers, and other organizations to build complete classrooms for communities in need.
+SchoolBOX is involved in every aspect of the construction, from prospecting and working with the Ministry of Education on paperwork, to the physical labour involved in construction.
+Our construction team builds new classroom year-round, so visit our projects page to learn more about what’s under construction today!

-2) Washrooms: Clean washroom facilities can be a big problem in Central America for students.
+2) Washrooms: Clean washroom facilities can be a big problem for students in Central America.
 Often children are forced to go to the washroom outside during classes, use the facilities of neighbours, or use broken down facilities within their existing schools.
-SchoolBOX works to build new dry washroom and wet washroom facilities for their partner school.
+SchoolBOX works to build new dry washroom and wet washroom facilities for their partner schools.
 This increases the level of hygiene and dignity for students and teachers.